-The zoos may open.
+The zoos and the aquarium may open.
 However, distance and hygiene rules still apply.
-The aquarium and the animal enclosures remain closed.

 Schools, daycare centers, and higher education institutions

 In general, school attendance is compulsory.
-Attendance in schools will be mostly suspended until March 7, 2021.
+Currently, the obligation to attend school is suspended.
+Since February 22, there has been a gradual return to classes in school.
 Emergency childcare will be provided at the primary level.

-The first schools will open on February 22, 2021.
-Initially, in grades 1 to 3 the number of pupils in a class will reduced by half.
+In grades 1 to 6 and 10 to 13 the number of pupils in a class will reduced by half.
+Grades 7 to 9 will follow on April 19, 2021.
 The smaller classes will be taught on an alternating basis.
-This can be done either a daily or weekly, or by offering at least three hours of teaching per day for all pupils in these grades.
-Pupils and teachers must wear face masks at all times.
-Teachers and pupils can take a Corona self-test up to twice a week.
+Alternating classes can be taught either on a daily or weekly basis, or by offering at least three hours of teaching per day for all pupils in these grades.
+Pupils and teachers must wear medical masks at all times.
+Teachers and pupils can take a Corona test up to twice a week.

 The private, unpaid and non-commercial care of children under 12 years of age within a family or neighborhood circle is permitted, provided that children from a maximum of two households are supervised in fixed groups.